 Instead, we’ll be able to put the money from our rent payment and our house savings toward the mortgage.
 Doing it this way will speed up the whole process quite a bit.

 That’s it!
-Our plan consists of just those 3 simple steps.
+Our debt-free home plan consists of just those 3 simple steps.
 They aren’t complicated, but they do require a lot of creativity, sacrifice, and hard work.
-(I’ll share more on that soon.)

 Benj and I are getting close to finishing Step 1.
 We will likely start looking to purchase a home sometime in the next year, which is very exciting!